 Both in content and execution, Avenue Q is often likened to Sesame Street for adults.
 Indeed, one of the joys of watching the show is how universal its themes are; puppetry trainer Rick Lyon (whose puppetry career spans both Sesame Street and the original Broadway production) discussed in an interview with Third Coast Review how he appreciated Avenue Q’s ability to deliver such messages to an older audience, much the same way that Sesame Street instills important life lessons for its younger viewers.
 That universality even extends to the musical’s handling of thornier topics, which has aged surprisingly well when considering the massive shifts in the way we discuss these issues.
 All in all, it’s Avenue Q’s lasting message–that “everything in life is only for now”–that seems most appropriate for today’s audiences.

-Avenue Q runs through September 9 at Mercury Theater, 3745 N. Southport.
+Avenue Q has been extended through November 4 at Mercury Theater, 3745 N. Southport.
 Performances are Wednesday-Friday at 8pm, Saturday at 5pm and 8:30pm and Sunday at 3pm.
 Sunday evening performances at 7:30pm will be added July 22.
 Tickets are $35-$65 and are available online, by phone at 773-325-1700, or at the box office.
 For an additional $25 per person, audience members can upgrade with a Post-Show Backstage Experience including a brief backstage tour, puppetry demonstration, and Avenue Q souvenir.